preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 .. image:: related-processes-click-search.png

 4. Select the process.
+5. Select the process again in the next step, and the click SAVE.

+.. image:: related-processes-sent.png

 And now your suggestion is sent to the process owner for evaluation.

-.. image:: related-processes-sent.png

 Checking a documents properties
 *********************************